This page includes links for both general and law-specific resources.

 Many general search engines do not search their own databases.
 Instead, most draw their search results from the databases of either Google or Bing.

-Ask (question & answer format remains, but no longer uses its own database of websites for searching)
+Question & answer format remains from earlier versions, but no longer uses its own database of websites for searching.

-Additional search engines you might want to try that are not nearly as large as Google or Bing but contain unique databases:
+Additional search engines you might want to try that are not nearly as large as Google or Bing but search their own databases:

 Law-Specific Search Engines

 Results include free documents from websites "handpicked by LexisNexis editorial staff," as well as suggested documents, based on your search, that are available on the commercial Lexis site.
 Includes some different ways of filtering website results compared to a standard web search engine.
 More information <pdf>.